Hier klicken um diesen Artikel auf Deutsch zu lesen

 First, it is important to know that you need a license to use the Green Dot for e-commerce.
 And that is the real problem.
 There is usually only one compliance scheme in each country that offers the Green Dot license.
 In Germany, that would be the “Duales System Deutschland GmbH”.
 If you have licensed your packaging with another compliance scheme, you need an additional contract with the Green Dot licenser and basically pay double fees.

 It gets more complicated when you ship to various other countries, because you need an individual Green Dot license in each country.
 I.e. if you have a Green Dot license in Germany, for instance, you cannot ship products with the Green Dot trademark on them to France.
 Unless you obtain a French Green Dot license, that is.
 While most compliance schemes we recommend as part of our service can offer you the Green Dot license in their countries at no additional cost, this means that you even have to sign a contract with them when you actually have no obligations in a country due to minimum thresholds or other reasons.
 So, while smaller e-commerce businesses are often only obligated in a few countries, as soon as you want to use the Green Dot on your packaging, you’d have to pay the fees in every country.
-Due to registration fees, minimum fees or administrative fees, this can quickly become very expensive if you ship EU-wide – too expensive for many SMEs or e-commerce startups.
+Due to registration fees, minimum fees or administrative fees, this can quickly become very expensive if you ship EU-wide.

-While big online retailers can profit from the marketing potential of the Green Dot, it can quickly become a cost trap for SMEs or startups which offer international shipping.
+The Green Dot can quickly become a cost trap for companies which offer international shipping.

 Take care if you sell products from other producers with the Green Dot trademark on them to customers abroad.

-While the Green Dot used to be mandatory on packaging in most European countries, this is today only the case in the packaging law in Spain.
+While the Green Dot used to be mandatory on packaging in most European countries, this is not the case anymore today.
 France even tried to phase out the Green Dot in 2021 altogether and completely replace it by its own Triman Logo.
-However, the French Supreme Court has ruled that penalty payments on the Green Dot – which is mandatory in Spain – may be unlawful.
+However, the French Supreme Court has ruled that penalty payments on the Green Dot may be unlawful.
 The Green Dot may still be used on packaging in France.
-Yet, since the Green Dot must be licensed in each country separately, international e-commerce businesses that sell to Spain among other countries face high barriers when selling across Europe.
+Yet, since the Green Dot must be licensed in each country separately, international e-commerce businesses face high barriers when selling across Europe.

 Do you have any additional questions regarding the Green Dot and ist implications for e-commerce?
 Please let us know!